Occupational Safety and Health

 Formation of Independent Fire Brigades

-Epson has had independent fire brigades in place for more than six decades.
-The first formed in 1955, with 15 members dedicated to protecting their factory from fire.
-As our business has grown, so have these fire brigades.
+Epson has had independent fire brigades in place for 66 years.
+The first brigade was formed in 1955, with 15 employees dedicated to protecting their factory from fire.
+As our business has grown, so has the number of fire brigades.
 There are now approximately 900 employee firefighters active at business sites in Japan and at facilities around the world.
-Fire brigade members train continuously to protect life and company property.
+Fire brigades train year-round to protect life and company property.

 - Regular training teaches members about firefighting techniques and skills and raises their safety awareness so they can take immediate and proper action in an emergency.
 This is part of company safety education.

 - Preserve the safety of personnel (render first aid) and extinguish fires early to limit damage to facilities and equipment in the event of an occupational accident or natural disaster.

 - Employees who learn about safety and firefighting techniques and skills become key members of the workplace to instruct others there.
 They model fire/disaster prevention and safety for all employees, which raise workplace awareness of the same.

 - Initiatives to fight fire enhance communication.
 Fire brigades are a good place to foster friendships between members from different departments, develop character, and cultivate human resources.

 Fire Brigade Competitions

 Epson has held a fire brigade competition annually in September that gives brigade members around the world a chance to demonstrate how quickly they are able to take the proper action in an emergency and to demonstrate their skills in extinguishing a small fire.